VanishInbox

 Why Spam Keeps Coming Back

-Most people delete spam as it arrives and hope it stops.
+Most people delete spam as it arrives and wait for it to stop.
 It never does — because deleting does nothing to address the root cause.
 Your email address is already circulating on marketing lists, data broker databases, and spam networks.
 The senders don't know or care that you deleted their message.

 Spam persists because your email address has been permanently associated with you across potentially hundreds of databases.
-Every website that ever had your email address may have sold it, leaked it in a breach, or shared it with "partners" buried in their privacy policy.
+Every website that ever had your email may have sold it, leaked it in a breach, or shared it with "partners" buried in their privacy policy.
+Here's exactly what happens after a website sells your email address.
+Free newsletters carry the same risk even when you subscribe deliberately — your address becomes a business asset that can transfer through acquisitions and co-registration deals.
+See the hidden cost of free newsletters and how companies track you through your email for the full picture.

-To actually stop spam, you need a multi-layered approach: remove yourself from lists you're already on, train your filters to catch what gets through, protect your address from being harvested again, and — most importantly — stop giving your real address to untrusted sources in the future.
+Stopping spam takes a layered approach: remove yourself from lists you're already on, train your filters to catch what gets through, protect your address from being harvested again, and stop giving your real address to untrusted sources going forward.

 9 Ways to Stop Spam Emails — Ranked by Effectiveness